jguida941/Singleton_GameService-/README.md

 # Singleton_GameService
-#I Did more then expected and added some features of my own ive decided im gonna focus on the the single and the rest of the patters to expand mya architecure an desugn kniwkedgge, nit I dont have the words for it yet,

 - A basic Java project demonstrating the Singleton design pattern.
 - This is a simple command-line app that initializes game data and verifies singleton behavior in `GameService`.